oyb98/FlexMind/readme.md

-## DMA
+## FlexMind

-Here we provide the code of DMA.
+Here we provide the code of FlexMind.
 Due to privacy issue, we didnt provide the knowledge base and the dataset we used.

 We provide the demo code to demostrate the work flow of our multi-agent framework.